Skip to content Skip to footer

 Judge Thomas Cox sided with the Atlanta Police Foundation’s argument that, “Property owned by a governmental entity for governmental purposes is exempt from local zoning ordinances.”
 Judge Cox, however, ordered the Foundation to “immediately coordinate daily inspections of the property and pay for the same.”

-According to documents the DeKalb County Planning and Sustainability Department submitted to the Atlanta Community Press Collective, the project’s land disturbance permit allows for “phase 1” construction processes that include sedimentary control measures and “certain security measures, including … a widened parking pad, security lights, generators, and storage for supplies to support 24 hour patrols.”
-A Planning and Sustainability Department inspector found that no work was performed beyond this scope after an inspection last week.
+According to documents the DeKalb County Planning and Sustainability Department submitted to the Atlanta Community Press Collective, the project’s land disturbance permit allows for “phase 1” construction processes that include measures to control sediment and “certain security measures, including … a widened parking pad, security lights, generators, and storage for supplies to support 24 hour patrols.”
+A Planning and Sustainability Department inspector found that no work beyond this scope had been performed after an inspection last week.

 The plaintiffs’ attorney, Jon Schwartz, tells Truthout he doesn’t plan to appeal last week’s ruling denying the restraining order.
 The next step is a hearing before the Zoning Board of Appeals, likely on April 12.
 After the hearing, the board has 60 days to issue a ruling.
 Schwartz, however, said Friday’s decision provides cover for the Zoning Board to rule the permit can move ahead.